 STUDENT HEALTH INSURANCE

 Health insurance is required as a condition of enrollment for full-time, degree-seeking domestic graduate students and all international graduate students with F or J visas.
 Students who demonstrate coverage that meets our criteria may waive the insurance provided by WFU by the waiver deadline date.
 Information on the waiver process can be found on the Enrollment / Waivers page.
-Open enrollment will begin on June 1, 2018.
-Students must enroll or waive out of the health insurance by August 31, 2018.
+Open enrollment will begin on November 1st.

 International students with F or J visas will not have the option to waive from the Student Blue plan unless they are covered by a plan with comparable benefits and it is reviewed and approved by the University based on the minimum criteria.
 Additionally, the plan must be provided by a company licensed to do business in the U.S. with (a) a U.S. claim payment office, (b) a U.S. telephone number, and (c) plan literature available in English